bbauska/W3Cx-5of5/README.md

   alt="Example: CodePen; using JavaScript, after change." />
 </p>

-In this example, the first one on this page, I can click to change the content of the document.
+<p>In this example, the first one on this page, I can click to change the
+content of the document.
 We modify what we call the document object model.
 It&apos;s exactly the set of elements that compose the page.
 When I click, I change the content of the heading.
 That was previously equal to